Building Stronger Australian Families

 - Rates of children in substantiations, on care and protection orders, and in out-of-home care have increased since 2009-10 (Australian Institute of Health and Welfare 2015).

 In response to many of these issues, Families Australia has made numerous submissions to Australian Government and Parliamentary inquiries and policy development processes over the past decade.

-In November 2015, Families Australia held a forum to commence discussion about Building Stronger Australian Families.
-The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Associate Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.
+In November 2015, Families Australia held its first of a series of forums around Building Stronger Australian Families.
+The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.

 Read the Building Stronger Australian Families Forum report here